develprr/metamatic-router-demo/README.md

 ## Optional: Start CSS-Watcher

 The CSS-styles in the project are defined in SASS files that end with **.scss** extension.
 To edit styles you have to edit those files.
-The project usess a SASS compiler to transpile SASS files into final CSS files.
+The project uses a SASS compiler to transpile SASS files into final CSS files.
 To compile SASS files into CSS, type:

 ```js
 npm run build-css
 ```

-If you want to edit style on the fly when when you develop the app it will ease your work if you don't need to explicitly type, refresh or restart anything every time you have edited SASS files, start CSS-Watcher to automatically do it for you:
+If you want to edit style on the fly when you develop the app it will ease your work if you don't need to explicitly type, refresh or restart anything every time you have edited SASS files.
+Therefore start CSS-Watcher to automatically do it for you:

 ```js
 npm run watch-css